Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Introduction

 \subsection{Outline}

 In Section \ref{sec:preliminaries} we provide all the necessary preliminaries.
 We then continue with a proof overview for Theorems \ref{thm:main_switch_hinge} and \ref{thm:main_chain} in Section \ref{sec:main_result}.
-As one of the main building blocks of the proof of Theorem \ref{thm:main_result}, we show in Section \ref{sec:slc_lw} that the asymptotic formula of Liebenau and Wormald \cite{Liebenau2017} (in the degree interval regime of Theorem \ref{thm:main_result}) approximately gives rise to a so-called strongly log-concave polynomial, which might be of independent interest.
-Then, Section \ref{sec:decomposition} contains all of the remaining arguments about the Markov chains used in our proofs.
+For readers with some familiarity regarding Markov chains and some intuition about degree sequence problems, it should be possible to go through (most of) Section \ref{sec:main_result} without delving into (the admittedly long) Section \ref{sec:preliminaries} first.
+As one of the main building blocks of the proof of Theorem \ref{thm:main_switch_hinge}, we show in Section \ref{sec:slc_lw} that the asymptotic formula of Liebenau and Wormald \cite{Liebenau2017}, when restricted to the degree interval regime of Theorem \ref{thm:main_result}, approximately gives rise to a so-called strongly log-concave polynomial, a result which might be of independent interest.
+Section \ref{sec:decomposition} contains all of the remaining arguments about the Markov chains used in our proofs.